 Total estimated fees

-|£8,280||£1,910||Please see the department’s website for further details|
+|£9,585||£2,350||Please see the department’s website for further details|

-The fees shown above include college fees.
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.

 Please note that this course requires that you attend in Oxford for teaching, and you may incur additional travel and accommodation expenses for this.
 Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.